-Time leakage refers to billable hours that are worked but not recorded or invoiced.
-It is the silent profit killer in many professional services firms.
-These untracked moments - missed meetings, forgotten tasks, vague time entries- slowly chip away at your cash flow, skew your cost estimates, and make it harder to grow..
-Whether you're a consulting firm, creative agency, engineering group or accountancy practice, understanding and addressing time leakage is essential for sustaining profitability and operational clarity.
+Time leakage refers to billable hours that are worked but never recorded or invoiced.
+It is the silent profit killer that chips away at cashflow and skews your most critical cost estimates.
+Whether its a forgotten client meeting or vague admin, these untracked moments refer to earned value that never makes it to the bottom line.
+In many professional services firms these untracked moments - missed meetings, forgotten tasks, vague time entries - slowly chip away at your cash flow, skew your cost estimates, and make it harder to scale.
+In fact a recent study suggests that over 21% of billable hours can end up unbilled on average, when time is not tracked correctly.

 This guide breaks down how to spot time leakage and what you can do to fix it.
 We’ll examine its financial impact, trace its root causes, and provide actionable strategies - from improved processes to intelligent software like Magnetic to help your team recapture lost time and unlock untapped revenue.